States vow to continue fight against Trump’s car fuel rules

 Officials in the Trump administration said their actions would make autos more affordable and that would make roads safer because more motorists would be driving newer cars with the latest safety features.

-Becerra and attorneys general from 16 other states sued in May to stop the EPA from scrapping standards that would have required vehicles by 2025 to achieve 36 miles per gallon (58 kilometers per gallon), about 10 miles (16 kilometers) over the existing standards.
-The Trump proposal would freeze standards at 2020 levels when vehicles will be required to hit an average of 30 miles per gallon (48 kilometers per gallon).
+Becerra and attorneys general from 16 other states sued in May to stop the EPA from scrapping standards that would have required vehicles by 2025 to achieve 36 miles per gallon (58 kilometers per gallon) in real-world driving, about 10 miles (16 kilometers) over the existing standards.
+The Trump proposal would freeze standards at 2020 levels when vehicles will be required to hit an average of 30 miles per gallon (48 kilometers per gallon) in real-world driving.

-States that joined the suit said the change would end up costing more money at the pump because won’t go as far on a gallon of gas, and more misery for those suffering pollution-exacerbated maladies such as asthma.
+States that joined the lawsuit said the change would end up costing more money at the pump because vehicles won’t go as far on a gallon of gas, and more misery for those suffering pollution-exacerbated maladies such as asthma.

-“This has to be absolutely one of the most harmful and dumbest actions that the EPA has taken,” said Massachusetts Attorney General Maura Healey.
+“This has to be absolutely one of the most harmful and dumbest actions that the EPA has taken,” Massachusetts Attorney General Maura Healey said.
 “It’s going to cost drivers here and across the country hundreds of millions of dollars more at the pump.”

 Pollution from cars, trucks and other on-road vehicles is the California’s single-largest source of greenhouse gas emissions, according to state data.

 California has set a goal of reducing greenhouse gas emissions 40 percent below 1990 levels by 2030.
 It met its 2020 goals four years early, but hitting the next target will be much harder without cleaner vehicles.
-The state has struggled to rein in vehicle pollution; transportation accounts for the biggest chunk of the state’s greenhouse gas emissions and is the only sector where emissions went up in 2016, the most recent data available.
+The state has struggled to rein in vehicle pollution.
+Transportation accounts for the biggest chunk of the state’s greenhouse gas emissions and is the only sector where emissions went up in 2016, the most recent data available.

 The lawsuit filed in May in the U.S. Circuit Court of Appeals for the District of Columbia alleged the plan to dump the mileage standards violated the federal Clean Air Act and didn’t follow the agency’s own regulations.

-The suit is proceeding and Becerra said lawyers will now pore over the documents filed with the proposal to help make their case.
+The lawsuit is proceeding, and Becerra said lawyers will now pore over the documents filed with the proposal to help make their case.

-Other states that joined in the suit were: Connecticut, Delaware, Illinois, Iowa, Maine, Maryland, Minnesota, New Jersey, New York, Oregon, Rhode Island, Vermont, Washington, Massachusetts, Pennsylvania, Virginia and the District of Columbia.
+Other states that joined in the lawsuit were: Connecticut, Delaware, Illinois, Iowa, Maine, Maryland, Minnesota, New Jersey, New York, Oregon, Rhode Island, Vermont, Washington, Massachusetts, Pennsylvania, Virginia and the District of Columbia.
 All have Democratic attorneys general.

 Associated Press writers Kathleen Ronayne and Don Thompson in Sacramento contributed to this report.